How to Install Apache Httpd Web Server on Linux

 Once installed, start the Apache HTTP Server service and enable it to start automatically at boot:

-See also How to install VMware Tools in Linux VM
+See also How to Perfom SMTP Test Command in Linux

 For Debian-based systems (Ubuntu, Debian):